sameer97/usa_flights/docs/source/project_overview.rst

 Project Overview
 ================

-Have you ever been stuck in an airport because your flight was delayed or cancelled and wondered if you could have predicted it if you'd had more data?
+Have you ever wondered why certain airlines or airports bag the most flights and was this the case from the start or is it a recent trend?
-**Airline on-time Perfromance Analysis** is your chance to find out.
+**USA Flight Data Analysis** is your chance to find out.
 It pulls data from the `Data Expo 2009 <http://stat-computing.org/dataexpo/2009/>`_ and offers a *simple* and *intuitive* analysis.